ehrpg/qstar/docs/character/races.md

 A race modifies:

-* Attributes, currencies, pools and skills
+* Attributes, Acquisitions, Seconary Characteristics and Skills
-* adds perks and flaws,
+* adds Traits,
 * enables access to inherent stunts,
 * and may add roleplaying Circumstances